drclcomputers/Simple-Text-Editor/README.md

 2. Open - Opens a file
 3. Exit - Closes the editor
 Don't forget to add the address if you want to save the file in a different location, other than the folder where the program is located!

+To exit WRITE mode type 'exit' on a new line without the quotation marks.
+This word won't be included in the actual file.